GizzlyFacu/GizzlyVaultTones/Tasks.md

 ## Sixth Level: AutoUpload source and Add things
 1. Completed - LibraryA songs: autosearch for songs in that folder, if exists add to the app.
 2. Completed - Delete audioNotes and Songs.
-3. Audio-notes inside songfolders. ( save and autosearch )
+3. Completed - Audio-notes inside songfolders. ( save and autosearch )
 4. Text-notes as i dont know how to save that.